Why you should offer a free email course + tips and tools

 The She Approach, for example, has a short, visually pleasing landing page that explains what their course covers and how students will benefit.

-Jurassic Rules’ landing page is similarly simple, though it includes an impactful addition: customer testimonials.
+Successful entrepreneur Brennan Dunn's Double Your Freelancing landing page is similarly simple, though it includes an impactful addition: a customer testimonial.

 Customer testimonials could provide the social proof that others have taken the course and benefited.